isabella232/sign-integrations.en/help/coupa/install.md

 Once you create a Group and a User in that group, you need to make the user a ‘Group Admin’.

-To promote the new user in the [!DNT Coupa BSM Suite] group:
+To promote the new user in the [!DNL Coupa BSM Suite] group:

 1. Navigate to the [!UICONTROL Users] page (if not already there).
 2. Double-click on the user.